-A. MEDICAL KNOWLEDGE

-- Explain the fundamental cell biological, histological and physiological properties of the major organ systems, including: the nervous system; the cardiovascular and circulatory system including the lymphatics and special circulations; the pulmonary system; the gastrointestinal system and metabolism; the renal system; the endocrine system; male and female reproductive systems. - Describe the regulation of each of the major organ systems by neural, endocrine, paracrine, and autocrine mechanisms and the signal transduction mechanisms employed. - Explain the fundamental principles of positive and negative feedback and describe how manipulating feedback loops can be used in clinical diagnosis. - Explain the membrane properties and ionic current mechanisms of excitable cells, and the function of action potentials in different types of excitable cells, including neurotransmission and excitationcontraction coupling. - Discuss the autonomic nervous system and how it regulates the major organ systems. - Explain the impact of dysfunction of each major organ system on the other systems. - Explain the clinical tests commonly used to assess the normal function or pathology of the major organ systems, including blood tests, ECGs, biopsies, MRIs, spinal taps, respirometry, urinalysis, endocrine challenge tests, pregnancy tests. - Describe the major macronutrients and critical minerals, compounds, amino acids and vitamins that are essential to balanced nutrition and whole body energy balance, and the signs, symptoms, etiology and treatment/prevention recommendations for dietary deficiencies or excesses.
+- A. MEDICAL KNOWLEDGE (assessed with multiple-choice question (MCQ) exams) - Explain the fundamental cell biological, histological and physiological properties of the major organ systems including: nervous system; cardiovascular and circulatory system with lymphatics and special circulations; pulmonary system; gastrointestinal system and metabolism; renal system; endocrine system; and male and female reproductive systems. - Describe the regulation of each of the major organ systems by neural, endocrine, paracrine, and autocrine mechanisms and the signal transduction mechanisms employed. - Explain the fundamental principles of positive and negative feedback and describe how manipulating feedback loops can be used in clinical diagnosis. - Explain the membrane properties and ionic current mechanisms of excitable cells, and the function of action potentials in different types of excitable cells, including neurotransmission and excitation-contraction coupling. - Discuss the autonomic nervous system and how it regulates the major organ systems. - Explain the impact of dysfunction of each major organ system on the other systems. - Explain the clinical tests commonly used to assess the normal function or pathology of the major organ systems, including blood tests, ECGs, biopsies, MRIs, spinal taps, respirometry, urinalysis, endocrine challenge tests, pregnancy tests. - Describe the major macronutrients and critical minerals, compounds, amino acids and vitamins that are essential to balanced nutrition and whole-body energy balance, and the signs, symptoms, etiology and treatment/prevention recommendations for dietary deficiencies or excesses.

-B. INTERPERSONAL AND COMMUNICATION SKILLS
+B. INTERPERSONAL AND COMMUNICATION SKILLS (assessed in small group settings and communication with faculty)

-- Demonstrate the ability to effectively communicate and work collaboratively together with peers in the small group setting to successfully address problems of physiological significance. - Contribute to the education of peers by actively engaging in small group discussion and problem solving exercises.
+- Demonstrate the ability to effectively communicate and work collaboratively together with peers in the small group setting to successfully address problems of physiological significance. - Contribute to the education of peers by actively engaging in small group discussion and problem- solving exercises.

-C. PRACTICE-BASED LEARNING AND IMPROVEMENT
+C. PRACTICE-BASED LEARNING AND IMPROVEMENT (assessed through active participation in small group and laboratory sessions)